Vega 2: Balloon

 Vega balloon probe on display at the Udvar-Hazy Center of the Smithsonian Institution.

 The Vega 2 Lander/Balloon capsule entered the Venusian atmosphere (125 km altitude) at 02:06:04 UT (Earth received time; Moscow time 05:06:04) on 15 June 1985 at roughly 11 km/s.
 At approximately 2:06:19 UT the parachute attached to the landing craft cap opened at an altitude of 64 km.
 The cap and parachute were released 15 seconds later at 63 km altitude.
-The balloon package was pulled out of its compartment by parachute 40 seconds later at 61 km altitude, at 7.45 degrees S, 179.8 degrees east.
-A second parachute opened at an altitude of 55 km, 200 seconds after entry, extracting the furled balloon.
+The balloon package was pulled out of its compartment by parachute 40 seconds later at 61 km altitude, at 7.45°S, 179.8°E. A second parachute opened at an altitude of 55 km, 200 seconds after entry, extracting the furled balloon.

 The balloon was inflated 100 seconds later at 54 km and the parachute and inflation system were jettisoned.
 The ballast was jettisoned when the balloon reached roughly 50 km and the balloon floated back to a stable height between 53 and 54 km some 15 to 25 minutes after entry.
 The mean stable height was 53.6 km, with a pressure of 535 mbar and a temperature of 308-316 K in the middle, most active layer of the Venus three-tiered cloud system.
 The balloon drifted westward in the zonal wind flow with an average speed of about 66 m/s at nearly constant latitude.
 The probe crossed the terminator from night to day at 9:10 UT on 16 June after traversing 7400 km.
 The probe continued to operate in the daytime until the final transmission was received at 00:38 UT on 17 June from 7.5 S, 76.3 E after a total traverse distance of 11100 km, about 29% of the planet's circumference.
 It is not known how much further the balloon traveled after the final communication.